Credit: @wanderwomanpics on Instagram

 What better way to observe summer’s biggest holiday than by watching fireworks light up the sky over the beautiful St. Lawrence River?
 You can even make the fireworks a two-day event.
 Catch the Clayton Fireworks on July 3 followed by Independence Day Fireworks over Boldt Castle on July 4.
 Watch the celebrations from land or book a fireworks cruise with Clayton Island Tours (July 3) or Uncle Sam Boat Tours (July 4).
 Accommodations will fill up quickly for this major holiday weekend, so book now at Riveredge Resort or Otter Creek Inn in Alexandria Bay.
 Head to Riley’s by the River for breakfast, lunch, or dinner with waterfront views, and top off any meal with dessert at Whole Scoop or Lil’ River Fudge Co.

 Kick off your weekend at Peek’n Peak Resort & Spa with Bonfires & Brews, an evening of live music, food, and beer, along with lawn games and a s’mores station, making it an event the whole family is welcome to attend.
-The free event takes place on July 9 from 5-9 PM at Gazebo Grill, with music from the Ralph Chamberlain Band.
+The free event takes place on July 8 from 5-9 PM at Gazebo Grill, with tunes from Tiny Music.
 Spend the rest of your weekend at Peek'n Peak having summer adventures.
 Zip 2,000 feet over the treetops on a two-part zipline, navigate a series of treetop obstacles on the Aerial Adventure Course, ride the Soaring Eagle, a 1,400-foot seated zipline, play a few rounds of golf (regular or miniature), and relax at the indoor/outdoor pool complex (fees apply to activities).
 For a dose of zen, book a massage, facial, or body treatment at Serenity Spa.
-Dining options at Peak’n Peak will meet your mealtime needs but if you prefer to dine off-site, there are plenty of choices.
+Dining options at Peek'n Peak will meet your mealtime needs but if you prefer to dine off-site, there are plenty of choices.
 Go to French Creek Tavern for pizza and wings or Dutch Village Restaurant & Gift Shop for fluffy pancakes, hearty salads, and extensive sandwich options to choose from.

 Get to know Greenport, an adorable waterfront village packed with activities.
-After browsing in the antique stores, shops, and galleries, take a walk at Orient Beach State Park, then catch the French lavender in bloom at Lavender by the Bay.
-If you’re feeling the urge to connect with your inner child, take a spin on a century-old Carousel in Mitchell Park.
+After browsing antique stores, shops, and galleries, take a walk at Orient Beach State Park, then catch the French lavender in bloom at Lavender by the Bay.
 To sample local craft beverages, order a pint at Greenport Harbor Brewing Company, located inside a renovated firehouse, or taste award-winning wines at the waterfront Kontokosta Winery (reservations required).
 When you’re ready to eat, Greenport has restaurants to suit every taste.
 Brix & Rye serves classic cocktails and pizza in a casual, speakeasy-type setting.
 Claudio’s Waterfront has your summertime seafood fix, and Noah’s offers fantastic higher end farm-to-table fare.
 Hotels and bed-and-breakfasts in the North Fork tend to fill up quickly so book accommodations now at Sound View Greenport, Harbor Knoll Bed and Breakfast (3-night minimum), or The Shoals Suites and Slips.

 The best way to explore Bannerman Castle, an early 20th century Scottish-style castle that’s now in ruins, is to attend a special event on Bannerman Island.
-From July 21-24, see “Scotland Road,” a play about a mysterious woman found floating on an iceberg in the North Atlantic.
+From July 19-23, see “Nunsense” a hilarious musical farce about a convent staging a fundraiser to enable them to bury the last four nuns of their order.
 Or book a cruise and walking tour, where, after the 30-minute boat ride, a docent will lead a tour describing the history of this intriguing island in the Hudson River.
 If you have a kayak or canoe, you’re invited to paddle your way to the island and take a self-guided walking tour when you arrive (fees apply to all tours and events; advance registration is required).
 When you’re not poking around castle ruins, check out the charming town of Beacon.
 Stay at Beacon Bed and Breakfast, conveniently located near Main Street so you can easily get to popular downtown cafes and restaurants like Homespun Foods, Brothers Trattoria, Meyer’s Olde Dutch, and BJ’s Soul Food Restaurant.
 Be sure to leave time to see the large-scale sculptures at Dia Beacon, a must-see museum if you’re visiting Beacon.

 Within the boundaries of Saratoga Spa State Park, you’ll find all the summertime fun you can pack into a weekend.
-Start by checking in at The Gideon Putnam, a historic hotel with on-site restaurants and a spa where you can book a massage or a mineral bath soak.
+Start by checking in at The Gideon Putnam*, a historic hotel with on-site restaurants and a spa where you can book a massage or a mineral bath soak. (*Operations will resume May 1, 2023 for Thursday-Sunday stays, moving to 7 days a week beginning Memorial Day Weekend.)
 Grab a map at reception and strike out on the easy hiking trails; for a unique hiking experience, follow the trail that leads to a natural mineral spring spurting up out of the ground like a geyser.
-After hiking, cool down at the Peerless Pool Complex (opens June 25), which includes a football-sized swimming pool, a smaller kids pool, and a 19-foot winding double water slide.
+After hiking, cool down at the Victoria Pool or the Peerless Pool Complex, two fabulous swimming pool facilities at Saratoga Spa State Park.
+The Peerless Pool Bathhouse Complex includes a football-sized swimming pool, a smaller kids pool, and a 19-foot winding double water slide.
 There’s also a 27-hole golf course in the park.
 At dinnertime, dine at Putnam’s Restaurant, which serves upscale dishes that change with the seasons.
 Or dine al fresco on the pet-friendly outdoor patio.
-Enjoy a night out on July 30, when the Philadelphia Orchestra will play a live concert in conjunction with a viewing of Harry Potter and the Prisoner of Azkaban, scoring every note of music from the movie.
-The event takes place at Saratoga Performing Arts Center.
+Enjoy a night out on July 30, when Matchbox Twenty and Ben Rector will play a concert at Saratoga Performing Arts Center.

 Spend a weekend in Sylvan Beach, a resort community on the eastern shore of Oneida Lake.
 The village comes alive in the summer, when jet skis and boats zip across the lake, sun-lovers catch rays on the sand, and the sound of live music flows from beachfront restaurants and bars.
 In other words, summer is celebrated whole-heartedly at Sylvan Beach.
 When you need a break from the sun, head to the midway at Sylvan Beach Amusement Park for a spin on nostalgic rides like the Scrambler and Tilt-A-Whirl.
 Then sharpen your arcade game skills at Playland, and get your fill of carnival treats like cotton candy and popcorn.